Contents

 Can you be paid in cryptocurrency?

 Yes, it is possible to be paid in cryptocurrency.
 Cryptocurrency payments provide a digital and decentralized method for receiving funds.
-Many individuals and notable businesses now accept cryptocurrency as a form of payment.
+Many individuals and notable businesses now accept cryptocurrency as payment.

 Who accepts cryptocurrency as payment?

 Many online retailers, such as Overstock and Shopify, accept cryptocurrency as payment.
 Some major companies, like Microsoft and Expedia, also allow customers to pay with cryptocurrency.
-Additionally, certain restaurants, bars, and even some universities now accept cryptocurrency for goods and services.
+Additionally, certain restaurants, bars, and even some universities now accept cryptocurrency for payments.